The Private Sector Is Playing a Big Role in Clean Air Policies Too

 Government laws and regulations aimed at addressing climate change tend to receive a lot of attention, but don’t forget about the private sector.
 It’s a big driver of the sustainability trend too.

 A growing number of companies recognize that supporting the environment is not just the morally right thing to do but also makes good business sense.
-One example is a study that found that 90% of S&P 500 Index companies published sustainability or corporate responsibility reports in 2019, compared with less than 20% in 2011. ( Related: Check out the REG 2019 environmental, social and governance report.)
+One example is a study that found that 92% of S&P 500 Index companies published sustainability or corporate responsibility reports in 2020, compared with less than 20% in 2011. ( Related: Check out the Chevron Renewable Energy Group 2021 environmental, social and governance report.)

 Such reporting shows a company’s commitment to sustainability and also increases the pressure on them to improve their performance because they’re sharing it publicly.
 They’ll want partners to help them.